sf-wdi-19-20/staging-modules/w2_d1_3_todo_lab/README.md

 1. Use the form data to change the task in the view and the model.

 Goal: Styling / Branding

 1. Add nicer styling to your page to make it more attractive to users.
+Get as creative as you want!

 ##Workflow & Submission

 1. You may choose to start on this project in two ways.
 Either:
 		a) Fork this repository, and clone it onto your local computer, OR
 		b) Create a repo for the To Do app on your local computer.

 1. Use the process we saw this afternoon to meet the requirements listed above.
 Feel free to refer to the [module notes]().

 1. Push your To Do app to a remote repo on your GitHub account, and submit the link to the repo in the homework submission form.